Thu Minh: 2004–2008: Album Heaven

-After the album Heaven (Thiên đường), the albums My Love (Tình em), What if (Nếu như), and The best of Thu Minh were released in 2005, 2007 and 2008 respectively.
-Her next album in the same year 2008, I Do, differently covers the scope of ballad songs both in Vietnamese and English.
-This remarkably highlighted her coordination with newborn model-to-be-singer Nathan Lee, not with wide range of music types (a mix of pop-ballad, Dance-pop and folk songs) like previous albums.
+After Heaven (Thiên đường), she released a series of albums: My Love (Tình em) (2005), What if (Nếu như) (2007), and The best of Thu Minh (2008) and I Do (2008).

 2009–present: Dance-pop and her rise to popularity

-Thirteen years after entering music in Vietnam, Thu Minh suddenly changed her music and style remarkably to dance-pop.
-The albums Ruby – Sixth Sense and Body Language are two outstanding products in this period.
-Arts Council's Gold Album album reviews Ruby – Sixth Sense thus: Thu Minh is an album worth listening to.
-This is a music production color consistency from music to content, and images at the same nonetheless modern and professional.
-The new combination of Thu Minh and Minh Khang has created strange colors and new album.
-With Body Language, the album is considered "rich rhythmic, youthful," modern civilization ", the majority of content is subject to social, new tunes but close" appears as "breath of fresh air and practical contribution to the development of dance-pop in Vietnam".
-The album was nominated for Artist of the Year category at the dedication.
+By this point in her career, Thu Minh focused her music on the dance-pop genre, releasing the album Ruby – Sixth Sense.
+In 2010, she released the demo single "Đường cong" ("The curve").

+In 2011, Body Language (Ngôn ngữ cơ thể) featured Nguyen Hai Phong and Nathan Lee was called "rich, rhythmic, youthful," a "breath of fresh air and practical contribution to the development of dance-pop in Vietnam."
+The album was nominated in the Artist of the Year category.

-Thu Minh returned to prominence in 2010 with the demo single "Đường cong" ("The curve") and in 2011, a pure-dance album Body language (Ngôn ngữ cơ thể) was released.
-This contained purely 11 dance-pop songs as Thu Minh bravely coordinated with two young musicians Nguyen Hai Phong and former-supermodel-to-be-singer Nathan Lee.
+Thu Minh returned to prominence in 2010 with and in 2011, a pure-dance album titled Body language was released.
+This album contained 11 dance-pop songs which Thu Minh coordinated with two young musicians.
 Her music videos showed a more sexually provocative and flirtatious personality.
-Three hit singles which followed are "Đường cong", "Xinh" ("Pretty"), "Bay" ("Fly"), and "Taxi" that all required a high and weighty female voice to hit high notes and a wide range of vocals, flexibility and strong control over changing singing voices as well as belting out notes.
-With this, Thu Minh has now become "a leading pioneer" who has been involved in quality music recordings in dance-pop of Vietnam, and this latest album which featured 11 Dance-pop songs sold very well.
+The songs all required a high and weighty female voice to hit high notes and a wide range of vocals, flexibility, and strong control over changing singing voices as well as belting out notes.
+With this, Thu Minh has now become "a leading pioneer" who has been involved in quality music recordings in dance-pop of Vietnam.
+The latest album which featured 11 Dance-pop songs sold extremely well.
 It was one of 2011's five best albums selected and voted on by a group of prestigious composers and music producers, and readers of Thao & Van Hoa (Sports & Culture) newspaper.